0xC0000054/sc4-more-building-styles/README.md

 residential and commercial zones to fit its chosen lot.
 This check box uses the reserved id value `0x3621731B`.

+## Kick Out Lower Wealth Check Box

+The DLL supports an optional check box that allows the user to change whether the game will kick out lower wealth occupants when redeveloping.
+This check box uses the reserved id value `0x100`.

 ## Cheat Codes

 The plugin provides the following cheat codes: